Skip to main content

 Yes, with specifics.
 Recurr operates outside the app binary: email and owned channels reach the subscriber, checkout happens on web, and the app continues granting access through the existing entitlement system.
 See Apple compliance and Google Play compliance for the policy posture.

 The pilot is built to answer that with data.
-Each pilot wave runs against a matched IAP holdout - same tenure, plan, engagement, and geo - so churn impact is measurable.
+Each pilot wave runs against a matched store-billing holdout - same tenure, plan, engagement, and geo - so churn impact is measurable.
 The migration does not scale until retention and payback clear the agreed gates.

 For apps with a centralized entitlement source, initial integration is typically 2-4 engineering hours: entitlement access, Stripe Connect, DNS for branded checkout, and webhook subscriptions.
 Ongoing involvement is usually 1-2 hours per week during active migration.
 No SDK, no app release, no migration build on your roadmap.